-The pictures which surround this message are all displays which are currently available to look at in school.
-They reflect the importance we place on linking all that we do to our distinctly Christian values.
+The pictures on this page are displays in school which reflect the importance we place on linking all that we do to our distinctly Christian values.

 We are lucky to have a close relationship with our local Church community and have just welcomed our new Team Rector, Rev. Stephen Banks.
 We look forward to working closely with him over the next few years.
-We have plans to spend almost as much time in our two local churches as we do in School over the coming year!
 We have planned visits for Harvest Festival, Christingle, Christmas Nativity, Easter and Ascension Day!
 We also look forward to being involved in the 900th anniversary celebrations of St Michael's and All Angels Church at Torpenhow.
 The church community have already accepted our request to be involved and we look forward to it very much.
 It's such a beautiful and ancient place of worship.

 Everyone who visits our lovely school says that they feel a warm welcome.
 We believe that embracing our Christian Values in the way we do ensures that the relationships we value so much between parents, carers, pupils and staff continue to be a source of great joy and comfort.
 When you visit we're very confident you'll feel the same way and want to linger.